 Ordering Columns and Sorting Query Results

-The Ordering & Sorts card is where users can refine their query by reordering field columns, defining sorting, and choosing to hide columns from the result if needed.
-Selecting anywhere in the header will expand or collapse the Ordering & Sorts card.
+The Ordering & Sorts card is used to refine the output of their query by reordering columns, applying sorting, and choosing to hide columns from the result if needed.

 Column Ordering